 Part of the reason adoption rates are low is a lack of confidence in BI tools and methods.
-Successful business intelligence projects require making your hospital or facility a data-driven organization, and to do so the initiative must either come from the top, or at the very least enhoy the support of the organization’s top brass.
-It’s not enough to have the tools in place – for people to actually use them they need to understand the value and potential of analyzing and visualizing healthcare data, and this could require a culturul change that must be facilitated by upper management.
+Successful BI implementation projects require making your hospital or facility a data-driven organization, and to do so the initiative must either come from the top, or at the very least enjoy the support of the organization’s top brass.
+It’s not enough to have the tools in place – for people to actually use them they need to understand the value and potential of analyzing and visualizing healthcare data, and this could require a cultural change that must be facilitated by upper management.

 Select the right people for your BI team.

 Yes, careful, methodical planning of an analytical project can position your organization for success.
 But you should never underestimate the importance of the human element: create a skilled and effective group of people who know their data and want to use it to improve decision-making processes, and who enjoy digging into the data to find new insights.